ImmortalMan01/mod-plugin/README.md

 Use `/cm reload` to re-read all configuration files.
 OpenAI options such as `openai-key`, `model`, `threshold` and `rate-limit` are applied immediately and event listeners are re-registered without restarting the server.

+## Chat Logs

+Every punishment is recorded in `data/logs.json`.
+The number of stored entries is controlled by the `log-limit` option in `config.yml` (default 100).
+Admins can view recent logs with `/cm logs` or by clicking the **View Logs** button in the dashboard GUI.
+The `logs` screen supports pagination if there are more than 45 entries.